lbryio/lbry.tech/documents/resources/schema.md

 # Schema

+The schema defines the structure of the data that is stored in claims in the LBRY blockchain.
+It has several goals:

+- **Extensibility**.
+The schema could grow to encompass thousands of fields for dozens of types of content.
+It should be easy to modify the schema while maintaining backward compatibility.
+Blockchain data is permanent and cannot be migrated, so any selected data structure will have to be maintained forever.
+- **Compactness**.
+Blockchain space is expensive.
+Data should be stored as compactly  as possible.
+- **Cross-language Interop**.
+These definitions will be used by many projects written in different languages.

 ## [Claim](https://github.com/lbryio/lbryschema/blob/master/lbryschema/proto/claim.proto)

-A `Claim` is the toplevel schema for everything that is published to the LBRY blockchain.
+A `Claim` is the toplevel schema for everything that is published to the blockchain.

 ```protobuf
 message Claim {